Skip to content

 }' localhost:50051 aspens.v1.AdminService/CreateMarket

-# Create WETH/HBAR market
+# Create WETH/ARB market

 grpcurl -plaintext -d '{